alttch/eva3/doc/notifiers.rst

 if the subject is not specified, the notifier will be unsubscribed from all notification subjects.

-The countroller should be restarted to apply the new subscriptions configuration.
+The controller should be restarted to apply the new subscriptions configuration.

-.. _mqtt:
+.. _mqtt_:

 MQTT (mqtt)
 -----------